oracle/oracle-db-tools/devops/terraform/VanityURL-ResourceManager/README.md

 # **Work in progress!**

-In the mean time, here is a lizzard dressed up as a shark
+In the mean time, here is a lizard dressed up as a shark

 ![lizard-shark](https://user-images.githubusercontent.com/69256666/134745733-73d16d24-6b48-4c59-8a29-044cf65679ef.jpg)